ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Minor fix: The Bricks compatibility was improved, Relevanssi now notices changes to Bricks posts more often.
 Relevanssi also only reads the text from the `_bricks_page_content_2` custom field.

 == Upgrade notice ==
+= 4.17.1 =
+* Disables the WooCommerce layered navigation support by default.

 = 4.17.0 =
 * Large number of bug fixes and general improvements.